Skwiix - Musical-Info-Advice-Support

 Selecting the right one

-• The level of your commitment to play the instrument
+• The level of your commitment to playing the instrument

-• How much time you want to spend rehearsing playing the instrument
+• How much time do you want to spend rehearsing playing the instrument

-• How much money you wish to spend on the instrument
+• How much money do you wish to spend on the instrument

-• The styles and genres you wish to play
+• The styles and genres you want to play

 • The instrument type that best suits you

-How much you can spend on the quality of the instrument you get is wide ranging.
-You can get a simple good working used instrument that is fully sufficient for your purposes or a new expensive instrument that may not necessarily be fit for your purposes.
+How much you can spend on the quality of the instrument you get is wide-ranging.
+You can get a simple, good, working, used instrument entirely sufficient for your purposes or a new expensive instrument that may not necessarily fit your goals.

-To ensure you receive the best opportunity as a player, it is best to take time to compare brands, price and customer reviews.
+To ensure you buy the best instrument that fits your needs, you take time to compare brands, prices and customer reviews.
 Look for models that balance economy with good sound and playability.

-Both beginner and student model flutes will most likely be made of nickel and silver alloy which is far more durable than silver alone.
-The most popular plating for a flute is silver because of its brilliance, while nickel-plated flutes are a more affordable option.
-Some people have allergies to silver or nickel and should opt for the type plating they can safely handle.
+Both beginner and student model flutes will likely be made of nickel and silver alloy, which is far more durable than silver alone.
+The most popular plating for a flute is silver because of its brilliance.
+In contrast, nickel-plated flutes are a more affordable option.
+Some people have allergies to silver or nickel and should opt for the type of plating they can safely handle.

-You should always seek help before you buy an instrument to know whether the quality of what you’re getting is worth the price.
-Soliciting the help of a flute, teacher, a friend or someone who plays the instrument to go with you to test, feel, check the instrument before buying is always recommended.
-Where possible, it makes sense to check if you can lend a used instrument from the music school and buy later, lease or rent a new instrument from the music shop which can be bought later.
+You should always seek help before you buy an instrument to know whether the quality of what you're getting is worth the price.
+Soliciting the help of a flute teacher, a friend or someone who plays the instrument to go with you to test, feel, and check the instrument before buying it is recommended.

-Do not rush the decision to get your instrument, take your time to ensure that you get the right thing.
-You can for example ask if you can take an instrument home for a day’s try out based on prior arrangement/agreement with the shop before making your decision.
+Take your time deciding to get your instrument to ensure you get the right thing.
+You can ask if you can take an instrument home for a day's tryout based on a prior arrangement/agreement with the shop before making your decision.

-If the dealer hasn't got the type of instrument you want, you should ask them to show you the ones they have that is within your budget range to try out.
-Off course be aware that the professional flute will differ from the student's flute both in terms of quality and cost.
+If the dealer still needs to get the type of instrument you want, you should ask them to show you the ones they have that are within your budget range to try out.
+Off course, be aware that the professional flute will differ from the student's in terms of quality and cost.

-To ensure you are buying an instrument fit for purpose carefully check if anything broken, scratched or cracked on your selected instrument before you buy.
-You do this by checking if : -
+To ensure you are buying an instrument fit for purpose, carefully check if anything is broken, scratched or cracked on your selected instrument before you buy.
+You do this by checking if: -

-1. All the keys and tone holes have no problems on them
+1. All the keys and tone holes have no problems with them

 2. See if any screws on the instrument shake or are all firm